Don Brown: Securing the U.S. Power Grid Against Cyber Threats, EMP Risks...

 And that's what causes damage to the transformers.

-And they can be put in strategic places to stop those currents from flowing.
+They're proven, and they can be put in strategic places to stop those currents from flowing.

-And they, you know, as soon as you start getting a sensing of a current flowing through there, you can shut it off.
+And they, you know, as soon as you start getting a sensing a current flowing through there, you can shut it off.

 The cost to do all of the Texas ERCOT grid for that is under a billion dollars.